sense-base/.github/profile/README.md

 pre-commit run --all-files
 ```

+## 4. :nut_and_bolt: Run and debug packages
+* Open VSCode in the `base` repository and checkout respective branches.
+* Once project is open in VSCode you will automatically see and click `Reopen in Container`.
-* :nut_and_bolt: Run and debug.
-Open a terminal into the loaded container in VSCode using the dev containers extension, and run
+* Open a terminal into the loaded container in VSCode
 ```
+rm -rf build/ install/ log/
 colcon build --symlink-install
 source install/setup.bash
 ros2 launch eeg_publisher mock_publisher_launch.py